How Do I Register to Vote?

 Registering to vote is a uniform procedure statewide.
-You must complete a Virginia Voter Registration Application or a National Voter Registration Application.
-Forms are accepted in person or by mail.
-You may also download the proper form from the state forms website and mail it in.
-You can also register online through the Department of Elections
+You must either complete a Virginia Voter Registration Application or a National Voter Registration Application.
+Completed applications are accepted in person or by mail.

 - Post Offices